raph714/ideas/driving_change.md

 - Who are the people involved?
 - What time & resource constraints are there?
 - Does the current state list enough information to understand the goal?
-- Do the current and goal states match?
+- Is the current state equal to the goal?
 (Yay, no more work needed!)

 ## 🪐  2.
 What is the goal state?